 Step one to taking a driver safety course is to sign up for one.
-This of course begins with deciding how you’d like to take defensive driving—online or in-person.
-Finding classrooms that offer live defensive driving is tricky these days, especially if you live in a more rural area.
+This, of course, begins with deciding how you’d like to take defensive driving—online or in-person.
+Unfortunately, finding classrooms that offer live defensive driving is tricky these days, especially if you live in a more rural area.

 On the other hand, a quick Google search for “defensive driving Texas” will return roughly a kazillion results.
 Each one will require you to enroll in their course, a procedure that will be much like signing up for anything else, like Netflix or an Amazon account.
-Personal information you will likely be asked to submit data like:
+You will likely be asked to submit personal information data like:

 - Mailing address

 - Email address

 - License plate number